 “Jessica,” I began.

 “Don’t even start Lillian!” she interrupted me angrily.
-“Nicola has been on at me and I swear if I hear the whole speech once more, I may just have to throw you from the Astronomy Tower!”
+“Nicola has been on at me and I swear if I hear the whole speech once more, I may just have to throw you from the Astronomy Tower!
+I was preoccupied okay?”
 She stormed off and began to fix a table on the other side of the room.

 “I didn’t know you were called Lillian,” James said, scratching his head.

 “I’m not but I don’t have a full name so Jess calls me Lillian when we’re angry.”
 I explained, picking up cauldron fragments.
 How the hell do you blow up a cauldron?